ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 TransportProperties := NewTransportProperties()
 ~~~

-Individual properties are then set on the TransportProperties Object.
+Individual properties are then set on the TransportProperties object.
 Setting a Transport Property to a value overrides the previous value of this Transport Property.

 ~~~